 Due to the wet ground conditions in the area of the brook, archaeologists were able to recover rarely found Tudor textiles, leather and plant remains all preserved in excellent condition.

-It is very rare that textiles and leather survive in the ground, and it is only because of the damp conditions which stopped oxygen form decaying the organic materials that there is such an invaluable insight into the lives of ordinary folk living in Elizabethan London.
+It is very rare that textiles and leather survive in the ground, and it is only because of the damp conditions which stopped oxygen from decaying the organic materials that there is such an invaluable insight into the lives of ordinary folk living in Elizabethan London.

-One of the highlights found in the Faggeswell brook are the Grains of Paradise — which are actually type of black pepper with a citrus flavour — brought to England all the way from West Africa.
+One of the highlights found in the Faggeswell brook are the Grains of Paradise — which are actually a type of black pepper with a citrus flavour — brought to England all the way from West Africa.
 To drive the price up, the name of Grains of Paradise was invented as a marketing tool, with demand from Elizabethan England leading to a surge in its popularity.

 Global trade and marketing hype were are prevalent then as today.